Ultimaker CPE Filament

 Health and safety

-The Ultimaker CPE+ emits a low level of gasses and particles when 3D printed in accordance with the temperatures in the table above.
-To ensure a comfortable and healthy environment, we recommend 3D printing in a well-ventilated area.
+Ultimaker CPE emits low levels of gases and particles when used in accordance with the temperatures in the table above.
+To ensure a comfortable and healthy working environment, we recommend 3D printing in a well-ventilated area.